ministryofjustice/moj-frontend/docs/components/alert.md

   <span class="govuk-warning-text__icon" aria-hidden="true">!</span>
   <strong class="govuk-warning-text__text">
     <span class="govuk-visually-hidden">Warning</span>
     Do not use the error alert for validation errors.
-Continue to use the [GOV.UK error message](https://design-system.service.gov.uk/components/error-message/) for this.
+Continue to use the <a href="https://design-system.service.gov.uk/components/error-message/">GOV.UK error message for this<a/>.
   </strong>
 </div>